Maatify/Post-Validator-Json-Code/README.md

 # PostValidator

-maatify.dev post validator handler, known by our team
+maatify.dev post validator with JSON code handler, known by our team

 # Installation